 The facade of the church, in Sicilian baroque style, is made of white stone of Taormina.
 The facade is concave in the middle and ends at the sides with two sharp points.
 On either side of the single entrance door are the statues of saints Placido and Benedetto and above them, in smaller dimensions, those of the saints Scolastica and Geltrude.
 The entrance is enclosed by an artistic wrought iron grating, convex in shape, with the coat of arms of St. Benedict in the center.
 On the top of the façade there is a bell tower with three bells.

-Palazzo Platamone (Palazzo della Cultura) is located further to the east, testimony of late medieval and Renaissance architecture, owes its name to the Platamone family among the most illustrious families of Catania in the fifteenth century.
+Palazzo Platamone (Palazzo della Cultura) is located Adjacent to Chiesa di San Placido.
+Testimony of late medieval and Renaissance architecture, it owes its name to the Platamone family, among the most illustrious families of Catania in the fifteenth century.

-After the terrible earthquake of 1693, the remains of the former Monastery of San Placido and of the Palazzo Platamone (already donated by the Platamone family to the Benedictines in the 15th ce) were integrated for the construction of the current Palace of Culture.
-After numerous renovations, the only late-medieval testimony of the building is represented by the loggia, which overlooks a small balcony that seems almost set against the backdrop of the monastery courtyard.
+After the terrible earthquake of 1693, the remains of the former Monastery of San Placido and of the Palazzo Platamone (already donated by the Platamone family to the Benedictines in the 15th ce) were integrated for the construction of the current Palace of Culture (Palazzo della Cultura).
+After numerous renovations, the only late-medieval testimony of those buildings is represented by the loggia, which overlooks a small balcony that seems almost set against the backdrop of the monastery courtyard.

 Its marble foyer, the “Ridotto”, is ornate and a statue of Bellini is located between the central arches.
 The beautiful red-plush interior includes the main floor seating and four tiers of boxes.
 Surrounding them, on the upper level, are unusual arched arcades.
 The painted ceiling by Ernesto Bellandi depicts scenes from four of Bellini’s most well-known operas.